marvinalnashi/Requirements-Classification-Replication-Package/README.md

 This replication package offers five key contributions to the research community:

 - A fully reproducible experimental pipeline for requirements classification.
-- A systematic comparison of shallow and transformer models on diverse datasets.
+- A systematic comparison of shallow and transformer-based models on diverse datasets.
 - An empirical assessment of dataset quality and labelling effects on performance.
 - A transparent evaluation of model generalisation using cross-dataset testing.
 - A user-friendly application with a GUI that runs all experiments automatically.